verhas/License3j/readme.md

 library.
 Neither the API not the binary formats are compatible with previous versions.
 It is also released only for Java 11 and later and there is no planned backport release for Java 8 or earlier.

-License3j prior to version 3.0.0 has a dependency to Bouncy Castly encryption library.
+License3j prior to version 3.0.0 has a dependency to Bouncy Castle encryption library.
 The version 3.0.0 and later breaks this dependency and this version is standalone.
-Also this version can be used to generate the keys, sign licenses and does not need the external gpg tool.
+Also, this version can be used to generate the keys, sign licenses and does not need the external gpg tool.

 ## Name of the game